qlvos/voidling/README.md

 # voidling
 This is a mono repository containing all the components that makes up the Voidling agentic memecoin index manager.
-The Voidling is a character within the wider Voidlings universe, initially spawned by the Reaper of the Reaper's Gambit project (https://www.reapersgambit.com).
+The Voidling is a character within the wider Voidlings universe, initially spawned by the Reaper from the Reaper's Gambit project (https://www.reapersgambit.com).

 The application is dockerized and consists of the following services: